SEKOIA-IO/documentation/_shared_content/automate/library/riskiq.md

 ### SSL Certificates by Name

-Get SSL certificates by name
+Get SSL certificates by name.

 #### Arguments